Esc

 This incident highlights the escalating sophistication of AI-enabled social engineering and the increasing difficulty of verifying digital identities in personal relationships.
 It underscores a growing trend of 'human-out-of-the-loop' scams that leverage generative video to exploit individuals for financial gain.

-A 22-year-old software professional in Bengaluru was defrauded of approximately ₹1.5 lakh in a sophisticated sextortion scheme involving AI-generated deepfake technology.
-The victim initially connected with a profile named 'Ishani' on the dating application Happn in early January 2026.
-After moving the conversation to WhatsApp, the victim was lured into a video call where he was manipulated into performing intimate acts.
-The interaction, which featured a deepfake avatar, was recorded by the perpetrators and used as leverage for blackmail.
-Despite the victim making initial payments to prevent the distribution of the footage, the extortion attempts persisted until he sought police assistance.
-This case serves as a critical warning regarding the integration of generative AI into cyber-extortion tactics targeting vulnerable users on social platforms.
+According to reports, a 22-year-old software professional in Bengaluru was allegedly defrauded of approximately ₹1.5 lakh in a sophisticated sextortion scheme involving AI-generated deepfake technology.
+The victim claims to have connected with a profile named 'Ishani' on the dating application Happn in early January 2026.
+After moving the conversation to WhatsApp, the victim alleges he was lured into a video call where he was manipulated into performing intimate acts.
+The interaction, which featured a deepfake avatar, was reportedly recorded by the perpetrators and used as leverage for blackmail.
+Despite the victim making initial payments to prevent the distribution of the footage, the extortion attempts allegedly persisted until he sought police assistance.
+This case is presented as a critical warning regarding the integration of generative AI into cyber-extortion tactics targeting vulnerable users on social platforms.

 A 22-year-old software professional who fell prey to the scheme and is now seeking legal recourse.